 - How do we build successful start-up ecosystems?

 We interviewed Patrick Bonnett Professor of Practice at the University of Newcastle, Advisor to the UK Government on the Ageing Grand Challenge and Development Director at the National Innovation Centre for Ageing in Newcastle, UK.
-He established this center, which is the first one in Europe to take care of the Ageing population from an innovation angle.
+He established this centre, which is the first one in Europe to take care of the Ageing population from an innovation angle.

 Let us highlight the main lessons learned from our podcast conversations and create a snapshot of these interesting conversations with bright minds by providing easy key points and categories.